ciubotarum/art-supplies/README.md

 quantity, and images.
 This feature helps users make informed purchasing decisions by providing all necessary details in one place.

-### 3. Category Filtering
+### 3. Order History
-Users can browse products by categories, such as paints, brushes, and canvases.
-This feature helps users quickly find the items they are interested in by narrowing down the product list based on selected categories.
-It enhances the shopping experience by making it easier to navigate through the product catalog.
+Users can view their previous orders, including details about purchased items.
+This feature allows users to keep track of their purchases and review past orders for reference.

 ### 4. Product Search
 Users can search for specific products by entering keywords or product names in the search bar.
 This feature provides